 It was a surprise to discover that there was more to traditional Chinese food in Taiwan.
-Perhaps, it has a lot to do with the fact that Taiwan was a former Dutch colony and host to the Japanese invading forces in World War II.
+Perhaps, it has a lot to do with the fact that Taiwan was a former Dutch and Japanese colony.

 And, perhaps, it has something to do, too, with the fact that even before the Dutch colonization and the waves of Chinese migration from the mainland, the island was inhabited by aborigines of Malay-Polynesian descent who were more closely related to the early inhabitants of the Philippines.